metablaster/WindowsFirewallRuleset/Readme/FAQ.md

    but don't do anything to firewall in Control Panel.
    - When done reboot system and see if this message was gone and also whether profile options are back.
-   - If the message is still there, you can try to recall any security policies you did in GPO, it doesn't have to be related to firewall, ex. anti virus, network options and anything similar can the cause for this message.
+   - If the message is still there, you can try to recall any security policies you did in GPO, it doesn't have to be related to firewall, ex. anti virus, network options or anything similar can be the cause for this message.

 2. If you can't get rid of a message and profile options are not back even after reboot, next step is to verify following location in GPO:\